 photo: Lunar New Year Festival

 The Chinese zodiac relates each year to an animal, for a cycle of 12 years.
-Chinese New Year is January 28, 2017, which marks the beginning of Year of the Rooster.
-People born in the Year of the Rooster tend to confident, honest, hardworking, and like being around people.
+Chinese New Year is February 16, 2018, which marks the beginning of Year of the Dog.
+People born in Year of the Dog appropriately enough are said to possess the amazing traits of man’s best friend: loyalty, friendliness, faithfulness, honesty and being smart and straightforward.
+(2006 was the last Year of the Dog in the event you want to celebrate your 12 year-old kiddo)!

 photo: Vietnamese American Youth Alliance of San Diego